 There is now also a leg connecting Bloemfontein and Cape Town, built along the N1 highway.
-Together, these are known as the NLD 1-4 routes59.
-The construction of the NLD 5 and NLD 6 routes, from Cape Town to Durban along the coast via Port Elizabeth and East London, started in 201760.
-Broadband Infraco (BBI), together with Sentech and SITA, has been designated by the government to be the lead agency for SA Connect, the broadband plan for the country.
+Together, these are known as the NLD 1-4 routes.
+The construction of the NLD 5 and NLD 6 routes, from Cape Town to Durban along the coast via Port Elizabeth and East London, started in 2017.
+Broadband Infraco together with Sentech and SITA has been designated by the government to be the lead agency for SA Connect.
 With Sentech's extensive satellite backhaul and microwave spectrum, BBI's focus is on fibre roll-out.
 The company has very little metro fibre, most of which is leased from Liquid, Transnet, Telkom and Dark Fibre Africa.

-SA Connect has added to BBI's existing mandate by extending the rural reach.
+SA Connect has added to BBI's existing mandate by extending rural reach.
 It requires BBI to roll-out fibre to connect 1 000 public points, of which it is has completed 300.
 The roll-out is based on the core network, the leased and owned fibre, with microwave backhaul and access network offered through a tender process by various service providers (TWK, Brighthouse, Sentech and MTN).